Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 The Phantom (Erik)

-In Phantom: In the aftermath of his debut, the Phantom is either dead or alone (depending on which version you see).
+In the aftermath of his debut, the Phantom is either dead or alone (depending on which version you see).
 Nonetheless, he learns love is earned with appropriate actions, not taken with brute force.

-In Love: Christine's accidental death devastates the Phantom, but before she dies she reveals Gustave is actually his son, not Raoul's.
+Christine's accidental death devastates the Phantom, but before she dies she reveals Gustave is actually his son, not Raoul's.
 This revelation not only changes our view of their relationship in the previous story, but provides an outlet for Christine and the Phantom's love to continue even after her death—through their child.

 While mourning Christine, the Phantom and Gustave share a tender moment where Gustave touches the Phantom's scarred face, an act of acceptance and hope for the future.
 And that's exactly where the story ends.
 Considering their bond and blood connection, it's likely the Phantom takes Gustave under his wing.

-So, depending on your perspective, Love Never Dies is either an unnecessary sequel or pleasant conclusion.
+So, depending on your perspective, Love Never Dies is either an unnecessary sequel or a pleasant conclusion.
 For fans unsatisfied with the original's finale, it offers an alternate ending.
 While still bittersweet, we see the Phantom progress into a character capable and worthy of true love.
 After all, in both productions, the Phantom and Christine do not end up together, but now the cause is death, not choice.

 Let me know whether you feel this improves or detracts from the story, and I'll see you at our next review!